Collaboration Lab: Bridging People, Organizations, and Sectors

 It also means leaders don’t have to go it alone.

-Join the first cohort of our 3-part Collaboration Lab: Bridging People, Organizations, and Sectors—an interactive program for non-profit leaders, staff, and partners who want to work better across teams, organizations, and communities.
-Over three connected sessions, we’ll explore every level of collaboration: from internal teamwork to strategic partnerships and large-scale collective efforts.
+Join our 3-part Collaboration Lab — an interactive program for non-profit leaders, staff, and partners who want to collaborate more effectively across teams, organizations, and communities.
+Over three connected sessions, we explore collaboration at every level: from internal teamwork to strategic partnerships and large-scale collective efforts.

-Through real case studies, hands-on activities, and practical tools, you’ll tackle both the wins and the messy realities of working together.
-You’ll leave with concrete strategies you can put to work right away to strengthen collaboration and achieve more—together.
+Through case studies, hands-on activities, and practical tools, you’ll examine both the successes and the messy realities of working together.
+You’ll leave with concrete strategies you can apply right away to strengthen collaboration, build stronger relationships, and achieve more — together.

 Suggested participants: